Find Trade Colleges

 Out-of-state tuition fees for undergraduate students at Sacramento City are $10,768 per year.

 College of the Desert ranked #25 on this year’s Best Value Trade School Schools in California list.
-Located in Palm Desert, California, the fairly large public school handed out 2,363 degrees in 2021-2022.
+This fairly large public school is located in Palm Desert, California, and it awarded 2,363 degrees in 2021-2022.

 College of the Desert undergraduate students pay an average of $9,138 in tuition and fees each year.